AlloVince/graphql-boot/README.md

-# graphql-boot
+# GraphQLBoot

-Best practice for node.js GraphQL project
+Maybe the best practice for GraphQL on node.js project.